yineirya/analog-synthesizer/README.md

 - `set_synthesiser_settings()` – Sets oscillators and cutoff frequency
 - `display_synthesiser_info()` – Outputs synthesizer data
 - Includes safe memory handling and error checking

-## 📚 Context

-This project served as my final for the Fundamentals of UNIX and C course in Spring 2024.
-It demonstrates the practical use of memory management and struct-based data organization in C, as part of my systems programming coursework.